 By default the Asset Types page shows all asset types, sorted by name.
 Use the drop-down menus on the right to filter by asset type and to change the sort order.
 You can also use the search box to find an asset type by name.

 Note:If you're using Oracle Content Management Starter Edition, you have limited asset type support:

 - Includes out-of-the-box asset types for images, videos, and files

 To increase the number of assets and take advantage of the full feature set, upgrade to the Premium Edition.

-To create asset types you need to have the Content Administrator role.
-After you create an asset type, you must associate it with at least one repository so it can be used to create assets in that repository.
+To create asset types you must be a content administrator.
+After you create an asset type, a repository administrator must associate it with at least one repository so it can be used to create assets in that repository.
 Repository members with the Manager or Contributor role can create assets from any asset types assigned to the repository.